chipzoller/hugo-clarity/README.md

 If using Google Analytics, configure the `ga_analytics` global parameter in your site with your ID.

 If using Baidu Analytics, configure the `baidu_analytics` global parameter in your site with your ID.

+If using Plausible Analytics, configure the `plausible_analytics` global parameters in your site with following.

+`enable` To enable plausible analytics change to `true`.

+`websiteDomain` Set domain name of your website, most cases same as your base url this is requried.

+`plausibleDomain`  Default is set to plausible.io, this parameter is only required if plausible is selfhosted.

+`scritpName`  Default is set to plausible, this parameter is only required if using a custome name for script.

 ### Blog directory